BazzaCuda/Extractor/README.md

 Extractor supports all archive formats supported by 7-Zip (7z.dll).

-**NEW**: Extractor now supports split 7z archives in the form "archive.7z.001", "archive.7z.002", "archive.7z.003", etc.
+**Update**: Extractor now supports split 7z archives in the form "archive.7z.001", "archive.7z.002", "archive.7z.003", etc.

-**NEW**: Extractor v1.7 now supports split RAR archives in the form "archive.part1.rar" or "archive.part01.rar" or "archive.part001.rar" - see the release for more details.
+**Update**: Extractor v1.7 now supports split RAR archives in the form "archive.part1.rar" or "archive.part01.rar" or "archive.part001.rar" - see the release for more details.

-**NEW**: On exit, Extractor v1.8 makes a backup copy of "passwords.txt" ("passwords_bak1/2/3.txt"), and then renames "passwords_deduped.txt" to "passwords.txt".
+**Update**: On exit, Extractor v1.8 makes a backup copy of "passwords.txt" ("passwords_bak1/2/3.txt"), and then renames "passwords_deduped.txt" to "passwords.txt".
 The "deduped" file is a sorted version of "passwords.txt" with any duplicates removed.
 This file is rewritten each time you add a new password to "passwords.txt" in Extractor and becomes the master password file on program exit.

+**Update**:
+- Extractor v1.9 monitors the clipboard and places any copied text into the password box, ready for the user to click "Add PW".
+- Clicking an archive file name in the grid will remove that file from the grid (same as `[Delete]`).
+- Clicking on a password in the grid will copy that password to the clipboard.
+The password will appear in the password box, confirming that the copy was successful.

 _N.B.
 Initially, this will only apply to split RAR archives with an encrypted header.
 Support for split, multi-volume RAR archives which have encrypted files but an unencrypted header will not yet be supported.
 If you want to build the project yourself, the source code for this update has already been added to the repository.
 You will need the source code to my TRAR component: https://github.com/BazzaCuda/TRARunrar/, although you don't need to install it into the Delphi IDE._